-Annual Financial Information with respect to the Obligated Person which shall include operating data and financial information of the type included in the Official Statement for the Bonds as described in "PART 6 -THE UNIVERSITY" relating to: (1) student admissions, similar to that set forth under the table heading, "Freshman Admission Statistics;" (2) student enrollment, similar to that set forth under the table heading, "Enrollment Summary;" (3) tuition and other student charges, similar to that set forth under the table heading, "Internet addition and other student charges, similar to that set forth under the table heading, "Internet financial aid, similar to that set forth under the table heading, "Internet finances, unless such information is included in the Audited Financial Statements; (6) gifts and investments, unless such information is included in the Audited Financial Statements, together with a narrative explanation as may be necessary to avoid misunderstanding regarding the presentation of such Annual Financial Information concerning the Obligated Person; and
+Annual Financial Information with respect to the Obligated Person which shall include operating data and financial information of the type included in the Official Statement for the Bonds as described in "PART 6-THE UNIVERSITY" relating to: (1) student admissions, similar to that set forth under the table heading, "Freshman Admission Statistics;" (2) student enrollment, similar to that set forth under the table heading "Enrollment Summary;" (3) tuition and other student charges, similar to that set forth under the table heading, "Tuition Rates;" (4) financial aid, similar to that set forth under the table heading, "Sources of Undergraduate Aid;" (5) University finances, unless such information is included in the Audited Financial Statements; (6) gifts and investments, unless such information is included in the Audited Financial Statements, together with a narrative explanation as may be necessary to avoid misunderstanding regarding the presentation of such Annual Financial Information concerning the Obligated Person; and

 Audited Financial Statements prepared in accordance with generally accepted accounting principles ("GAAP") or alternate accounting principles as described in the Official Statement will be included in the Annual Report.
 If Audited Financial Statements are not available, the Obligated Person shall be in compliance under this Disclosure Agreement if unaudited financial statements, prepared in accordance with GAAP or alternate accounting principles as described in the Official Statement, are included in the Annual Report.
-Audited Financial Statement, are included in the Annual Report.
 Audited Financial Statements (if any) will be provided pursuant to Section 2(d).